 The media image of the United Arab Emirates (UAE) is very complex, with a number of media actors producing entertainment and news for both a national audience and an international market.
 The country has the most modern infrastructure in the Arab world, and has set out, as a business venture, to become an international and regional media center.
 Equally, the UAE practices strict regulation of the national media business, with restrictions on freedom of expression.

-According to Countryaah, the United Arab Emirates is a federation of seven states (Emirates).
+According to Countryaah, the United Arab Emirates is the largest county in Middle East by land area.
+It is a federation of seven states (Emirates).
 Media law is federal through a common law, but the policy varies somewhat from one emirate to another, including its own state agencies for organizing and managing media activities.

 The media image in UAE is characterized by the expansionary economic policy, which also entails a large number of foreign workers in the country.
 These are offered in several languages.
 Most national media is run by state-owned Abu Dhabi Media and Dubai Media Incorporated.

 The development of the media sector in the United Arab Emirates started late.
 Prior to independence in 1971, the country was a British protectorate, and little focus on education, among other things, led to a small market for newspapers and magazines.
 Small urbanization and poor infrastructure contributed to the late development.
 However, a British station was established under British rule: British Forces Broadcasting Services (BFBC) had an FM station in the Emirates.